Poshmark & eBay Simple Sales Spreadsheet

 However, it doesn't have the ability to generate income reports and balance sheets.
 You need those to evaluate how your business is doing!

-After the $100 discount, the course costs $47 or $72 if you want to join the Facebook discussion group.
+You can also join the Facebook discussion group.
 We have live discussion videos, and Kreithchele is on top of answering all of our questions.

 Hope to see you there!